 My introduction to gardening came one Toronto summer when, to avoid the heat, I escaped to my mother's garden.
 She had me deadhead her flowers.
 By the following spring, I was planting annuals.
 Since then, gardening has become one of my favourite pastimes.

 When my birth date and a school acceleration made me two-years younger than my classmates, I escaped by reading rather than joining their often age-inappropriate activities.
 This reading lead me to study English at Queen's University in Kingston, Ontario and to Toronto Teachers' College.
 During my undergraduate years, I became involved in the peace movement in response to the War in Viet Nam.

 In the spirit of the peace and back-to-the-land movements, I moved to 160 acres of land in northern Ontario, built a house, grew and preserved vegetables, and planted perennial flowers.
 I had turned to what I thought was life, Walden-style.
 There my desire to write and publish became real.

 After ten years of living in the bush, during which time I had two daughters, I wanted my children to experience a more urban lifestyle, so I settled in North Bay, Ontario.
 Since then, I have attended writing workshops with Leon Rooke, Richard Ford, and Marina Endicott as well as David Helwig, Bonnie Burnard, Bronwyn Wallace, Timothy Findley, and Carol Shields before their deaths.
 I then took an MFA Creative Writing: Fiction from Fairleigh Dickinson University, Madison, N.J.

-I am seeking a publisher for my novel manuscript, "Written in the Stars", and nearing completion of a collection of short stories with the working title, "Blue Willow Stories," some of which have been published.
-My next project is a young adult novel set in northern Ontario, with the working title "Big Shore."
+My yet untitled novel manuscript will be published by Latitude46 from Sudbury in March of 2022.
+I am nearing completion of a collection of short stories with the working title, "Blue Willow Stories," some of which have been published.
+I am also working on a young adult novel set in northern Ontario, with the working title "Big Shore."